Rosary and scapular: Devotions

 The rosary and the scapular are viewed as devotional elements of Catholicism.
-However, although many of the faithful choose to pray the rosary and wear the scapular, the linking of the rosary and the scapular is not formally reflected in church doctrine.
+However, although many of the faithful choose to pray the rosary and wear the scapular, the link between the rosary and the scapular is not formally reflected in Church doctrine.

 Traditional accounts

 Dominic

 According to the tradition of the Dominicans, the rosary was given to Dominic in an apparition by the Blessed Virgin Mary in the year 1214 in the church of Prouille, the Marian apparition receiving the title of Our Lady of the Rosary.
 However, many scholarly researchers suggest a more gradual and organic development of the rosary, and some attribute it to Alanus de Rupe.
 Some sources question the authenticity of the apparition to Saint Dominic.